Country Profile: Suriname

 Geography

-- Highest Point: Juliana Top at 1,230 m
+- The highest point is Juliana Top at 1,230 m elevation.

 People and Society